22 and through: Indians' AL record win streak stopped at 22

 Following a magical, walk-off win in extra innings on Thursday night, the Indians couldn't muster another late rally and fell for the first time in more than three weeks.

-When Francisco Lindor struck out with a runner on first to end it, the packed crowd gave the Indians a prolonged standing ovation.
-Manager Terry Francona and the Cleveland players came out of the dugout to salute their fans.
+When Francisco Lindor struck out with a runner on first to end it, the sellout crowd gave the Indians a prolonged standing ovation.
+Manager Terry Francona brought Cleveland's players out of the dugout to salute their fans, whose ovation grew louder and louder.

+This was something they'll likely never see again in their lifetimes and both the Indians and their fans wanted to savor every second of an accomplishment while looking forward to October, when the games become more meaningful.

+The Indians not only broke the previous record held by the 2002 "Moneyball" Oakland Athletics, but they served notice that they're the team to beat in the postseason as they attempt to get back to the World Series and perhaps end their 68-year title drought after the Chicago Cubs halted their 108-year drought at Cleveland's expense in 2016.